-1.10 SUBMITTALS
+1.11 SUBMITTALS

-A. Submittals (including Product Data, Shop Drawings, and any other Action Submittal or Information Submittal) will only be reviewed if they are submitted in full accordance with the General and Supplementary Conditions, Division 01, and the following:

-- 1. Prepare and submit submittals required by individual Specification Sections.
+- A. Submittals (including Product Data, Shop Drawings, and any other Action Submittal or Information Submittal) will only be reviewed if they are submitted in full accordance with the General and Supplementary Conditions, Division 01, and the following: - 1.
+Prepare and submit submittals required by individual Specification Sections.
 Types of submittals are indicated in individual Specification Sections. - 2.
 Submit all submittal items required for each Specification Section concurrently unless partial submittals for portions of the Work are approved by the Engineer. - 3.
 Submittals shall only contain relevant product data.
 Remove or strikeout irrelevant product data. - 4.
 Prepare submittals as PDF electronic files and electronically transmit to Engineer through email or web-based project software site, in accordance with Division 01 Specification Sections.
-Submittals shall be in searchable PDF format and not a scanned copy. - 5.
-Options: Identify options requiring selection by Engineer. - 6.
+All electronic files shall ONLY be transmitted to inbox@h2engineering.com and shall not be transmitted to any individual email addresses for H2Engineering personnel.
+Submittals shall be in searchable PDF format and not a scanned copy.

+- 5. Options: Identify options requiring selection by Engineer. - 6.
 Deviations: Clearly identify deviations from requirements in the Contract Documents, including minor variations and limitations. - 7.
 Revisions: Include relevant additional information and revisions, other than those specifically requested by Engineer on previous submittals.
 Indicate by highlighting on each submittal or noting on attached submittal sheet. - 8.
 Contractor's Review: - a.
 Submittals shall have been reviewed and approved by the General Contractor / Construction Manager.
 Include approval stamp, name of reviewer, date of Contractor's approval, and statement certifying that submittal has been reviewed, checked, and approved for compliance with the Contract Documents. - b.
 Engineer will not review submittals received from Contractor that do not have Contractor's review and approval.